Categories

 The Presidential Advisory Commission on Holocaust Assets in the United States (PCHA) was established by the U.S. Holocaust Assets Commission Act of 1998 (P.L.
 105-186) and was passed with unanimous bipartisan support in the Congress and signed into law by President William Jefferson Clinton on June 23, 1998.
 In December 2000, the Commission issued its final report entitled “Plunder and Restitution.
 Findings and Recommendations of the Presidential Advisory Commission on Holocaust Assets in the United States and Staff Report” .

-In 1998, the Association of Art Museum Directors (AAMD) issued a Report of the AAMD Task Force on the Spoliation of Art during the Nazi/World War II Era (1933-1945).
+Also in 1998, the Association of Art Museum Directors (AAMD) issued a Report of the AAMD Task Force on the Spoliation of Art during the Nazi/World War II Era (1933-1945).
+Similarily, the Art Dealers Association of America (ADAA) first issued guidelines regarding Nazi-era provenance and restitution, formally titled Guidelines Regarding Art Looted During the Nazi Era, after consultation with its membership to encourage dealers to conduct provenance research and avoid handling unrestituted looted works.

-As part of the Claims Conference-WJRO Looted Art and Cultural Property Initiative, discussions have been held with the Council of American Jewish Museums (CAJM) regarding the need for Jewish museums to examine the provenance of their collections.
+was part of the Claims Conference-WJRO Looted Art and Cultural Property Initiative, and resulted from discussions with the Council of American Jewish Museums (CAJM).

-A survey conducted in 2006 by the Claims Conference concerning the adherence of U.S. museums to the Washington Conference Principles on Nazi-Confiscated art and the procedures and guidelines recommended by the American Association of Museums regarding objects transferred in Europe during the Nazi Era.
+In 2006, the Claims Conference issued a U.S. Museum Survey concerning the adherence of U.S. museums to the Washington Conference Principles on Nazi-Confiscated art and the procedures and guidelines recommended by the American Association of Museums regarding objects transferred in Europe during the Nazi Era.

 In 2013, the New York chapter of the Federal Bar Association put forward a resolution calling for the creation of an American commission to deal with looted art claims.
 Given the legal status of most museums in the United States, which are overwhelmingly private institutions, such a commission is unlikely to be created, and the matter has now been overtaken by the passage of the HEAR Act.